-- 1. Students will normally receive LOA for a driving test, which is not usually negotiable with the DVLA. - Students will not receive LOA for driving lessons or theory tests, which can be arranged outside of school hours. - 3.
-Students who are qualified drivers may drive to school but permission to do so must be requested from the Head of Sixth Form4.
-Under no circumstances can students drive on campus, even with a Driving Instructor. - 5.
-Under no circumstances can students park on campus. - 6.
-A car is only to be driven on direct journeys between school and home i.e. it is never to be used during any break in the school day. - 7.
-Under no circumstances can a student driver carry fellow students of any age without written permission from both the parents of the passenger and the driver themselves. - 8.
+- 1. Students will normally receive LOA for a driving test, which is not usually negotiable with the DVLA. - 2.
+Students can request LOA for driving lessons provided there is no clash with a scheduled school commitment.
+Students are allowed to request LOA for theory and practical driving tests. - 3.
+Students who are qualified drivers may drive to school but permission to do so must be requested from the Head of Sixth Form.
+Under no circumstances can students drive on campus, even with a Driving Instructor. - 4.
+Under no circumstances can students park on campus. - 5.
+A car is only to be driven on direct journeys between school and home - i.e. it is never to be used during any break in the school day. - 6.
+Under no circumstances can a student driver carry other students without written permission from both the parents of the passenger and the driver themselves. - 7.
 Cars must be driven and parked safely and courteously at all times.